-- 12.1.
-The Clerk of the Committee shall maintain a calendar for the information of each Committee member showing the measures introduced and referred to the Committee and the status of such measures; nominations referred to the Committee and their status; and such other matters as the Committee determines shall be included.
-The calendar shall be available to all members of the Committee. - 12.2.
+12.1.
+The Clerk of the Committee shall maintain a printed calendar for the information of each Committee member showing the measures introduced and referred to the Committee and the status of such measures; nominations referred to the Committee and their status; and such other matters as the Committee determines shall be included.
+The Calendar shall be revised from time to time to show pertinent changes.
+A copy of each such revision shall be furnished to each member of the Committee.

+12.2.
 Measures referred to the Committee may be referred by the Chairman and/or Vice Chairman to the appropriate department or agency of the Government for reports thereon.